phalcon/blog/_posts/2019-02-14-success-story-how-to-phalconize-a-carpentry-factory.md

 Ruud

 ### Submissions
 If you have a success story that you wish to share with the community, we would be happy to post it in our blog.
-Feel free to contact us at team@phalcon.io or our [Discord](https://phalcon.link/discord) server.
+Feel free to contact us at team@phalcon.io or our [Discord](https://phalcon.io/discord) server.

-<3 The Phalcon Team